 For each co-location used for the validation shown in Section 5.1, we have a residual ε of the bias model ΔX .
-From this residual, we computed our best estimate for the stochastic uncertainty (precision) as it does not include the analyzed systematic biases (trend, seasonal cycle, station-to-station).
+From this, we computed our best estimate for the stochastic uncertainty (precision) as it does not include the analyzed systematic biases (trend, seasonal cycle, station-to-station).

 For each ε , we have a corresponding uncertainty reported by FOCAL's optimal estimation retrieval.
-We pooled the entire data set of about 600000 co-locations into 20 bins with increasing reported uncertainty in a way that each bin included the same number of co-locations (about 30000).
-In each bin, we computed the (quadratic) average reported uncertainty and the standard deviation of the residual ε (true precision).
+We pooled the entire data set of more than 700000 co-locations into 20 bins with increasing reported uncertainty in a way that each bin included the same number of co-locations.
+For each bin, we computed the (quadratic) average reported uncertainty and the standard deviation of the residual ε (actual precision).

-Figure 7 shows that both quantities are connected by a more or less linear relationship, except for an outlier in the bin of the largest reported uncertainties.
-The reported uncertainty is mainly driven by the instrumental noise which is in turn driven by the radiance so that the darkest scenes usually have the largest reported uncertainties.
+Figure 5.3 shows that both quantities are connected by a fairly linear relationship.
+However it shall be notated, that the reported uncertainty is mainly driven by the instrumental noise which is in turn driven by the radiance so that the darkest scenes usually have the largest reported uncertainties.
 This means, especially the bins including the largest (or smallest) reported uncertainties may be dominated by an individual validation site with especially dark (or bright) albedo, while the other bins usually consist of data from a lager mixture of TCCON sites.

-The linear fit shown in Figure 7 shows that FOCAL's reported uncertainties has a positive correlation with the true precision but it shows also that FOCAL's reported uncertainty is somewhat to optimistic.
+The linear fit shown in Figure 5.3 shows that FOCAL's reported uncertainties has a positive correlation with the actual precision but it shows also that FOCAL's reported uncertainty is somewhat to optimistic.
 However it shall be noted that the residual ε does not only include instrumental noise but also pseudo noise from representation errors.

-In summary, we suggest that users who are interested in more realistic uncertainty estimates, shall apply the following error parameterization derived from the linear fit shown in Figure 7:
+In summary, we suggest that users who are interested in more realistic uncertainty estimates, shall apply the following error parameterization derived from the linear fit shown in Figure 5.3:

-$$\sigma{\rm corrected}^{\rm XCO_2} = \sigma{\rm v08}^{\rm XCO_2} \, \cdot 1.128 \, + \, 0.128 {\rm ppm}$$
+$$\sigma{\text{corrected}}^{\text{XCO}2} = \sigma{\text{v09}}^{\text{XCO}2} \cdot 1.361 - 0.133 \text{ppm}$$ (5-2)